-The College collaborates closely with the UT Study Abroad Office in order to provide students with a wide range of international opportunities.
+The College collaborates closely with Texas Global in order to provide you with a wide range of international opportunities.

 - How important is it that you take courses in your major?

 - Are you set on going to a particular country, or are you flexible?